erivera3/osticket-prereqs/README.md

 </ul>

 <p>
-  This placed the application inside the IIS web root and made it accessible through the local web server.
+  This placed the application in the IIS web root and made it accessible through the local web server.
 </p>

 <p align="center">